friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 ### Why Stack?

 I rely on [Stack](https://docs.haskellstack.org/en/stable/README/) to reduce the number of dev tools I need to manage manually.
-Alternatively, the same setup should work if you install the necessary tools yourself (at the correct versions for your specific project).
+Alternatively, the same setup should work if you install the necessary tools yourself (at the correct versions for your project).
-Or if you know of Cabal commands that more-or-less correspond to the Stack commands I use, then these workflows should still work just fine.
+Or if you know of Cabal commands that more-or-less correspond to the Stack commands I use, then these workflows should work with those commands just fine.

 You can use Stack for these editor integrations even if you don't use Stack to build your project.
 In your project root directory (rather, the directory that has the Cabal file defining your package), use `stack init` to create a _stack.yaml_ file.
-Check [stackage.org](https://stackage.org) and find your version of GHC on the list _Latest releases per GHC version_; Click into that.
+Check [stackage.org](https://stackage.org) and find your version of GHC on the list _Latest releases per GHC version_; click into that.
 Somewhere on the page, you'll see something that looks more or less like

 {% highlight yaml %}